Venues Canberra for their work at Exhibition Park in Canberra - 2017 National Finalist: Best Achievement in Venue Management

 Abbie McCrisken-Lee

-Abbie is the Head of Production and Experience at Sight, a Live Experience Agency with offices in both Asia and Australia.
+Abbie is a Company Director and Head of Production and Experience at Sight Agency, a Live Experience Agency with offices in Asia, Dubai and Australia.

-Abbie is passionate about creating engaging live experiences for brands that wish to communicate to audiences in a creative way.
-Her ability to develop creative ideas along with skills in managing the multi-faceted production and logistical elements of large-scale events make her a well-rounded and highly skilled events professional.
+Abbie is passionate about creating engaging, high impact live experiences for brands that wish to communicate to audiences in a creative way.
+Her ability to develop creative ideas along with skills in managing the multi-faceted production and logistical elements of large-scale events make her a sought after and highly skilled events expert.

 Abbie has spent time living in China as well as the East Coast of Australia and now has a base in wonderful Western Australia with her husband, two small children, and an incredibly busy events and travel calendar!